 We help singles refine their list and translate their requirements from traits of a partner into behavioral relationship events by asking.
 “What does _____ mean to you?”
 Any personal trait or characteristic can be transformed into a behavioral relationship event.
 Such as “Good listener” into “Good communication” or “Deep listening to each other.”
 The more specific and bottom-line- the better.
 Most requirements go both ways and involve both partners, such as “good communication” and “addiction-free.”

 Balance is the key.
 RCI coach Mike McCartney said “JUST the outside without the inside won’t work.
 JUST the inside without the outside won’t work for the vast majority,” and I agree.
 It is natural to have some requirements related to packagings, such as race, height, age, and even body type or weight.
 I prefer to de-emphasize focusing on the packaging.
-That doesn’t have much to do with a quality relationship and emphasizes.
-What is required to have the life and relationship you want.
+That doesn’t have much to do with a quality relationship and dating trap and emphasis.
+What is required to have the life and relationship and dating trap you want.

-In practice, very few external characteristics pass the requirements test- “If you were totally in love and really wanted this relationship from anastasiadate.com to work, would you break it off because of _____?”
+In practice, very few external characteristics pass the requirements test- “If you were totally in love and really wanted this relationship and dating trap from anastasiadate.com to work, would you break it off because of _____?”

 The 2001 movie “Shallow Hal” has a great example of this.
 Jack Black as Hal, a single guy obsessed with external packaging.
 Was hypnotized to see only the person inside and pursued Gwyneth Paltrow’s illusionary slim character.
 Then, when the hypnotic spell broke and he saw her actual obesity.
 He decided that her weight didn’t interfere with his love and desire for her.